 11 Top Tips To Save Water At Home

 - Fill your kettle with enough water that you need for a cup of tea.

 - Install a low flush toilet, or use a water-saving bag for older systems.
-The average household flushes the toilet 5,000 times a year, and this would save a third of the water used for each flush.
+The average household flushes the toilet 5,000 times a year, which would save a third of the water used for each flush.

 - Power showers use 17 litres of water a minute.
-Set a timer on your phone so that you take shorter showers, also investing in an efficient showerhead will save water.
+Set a timer on your phone to take shorter showers; investing in an efficient showerhead will save water.